 Body armor can protect you when you’re riding on rough and intense terrain.
 It can be a little heavy and restrictive, though, so be sure to wear it on the right occasion.

 Is mountain biking dangerous?
 Like all sports and types of biking, we can’t remove the danger from the equation, but we can prevent it!
+Read our article if you’re curious about needing reflectors on the trail.

 Learning the risks of mountain biking and how to avoid them can drastically change the game and keep any incident from occurring.
 It also helps to wear the right protective gear to increase safety, confidence, and enjoyment!